misken/pcda_transcripts_f20/1_kickoff/syllabus_coursewebs.md

 pcda courseweb
 ^^^^^^^^^^^^^^

-I would by now that you've already spent some time exploring the pcda courseweb.
+I would hope by now that you've already spent some time exploring the pcda courseweb.
 You'll notice that it's got navigation built in, with buttons for going to the next or previous topics as well as to subtopics within a page.
 You can go to the main Table of